sumeyye-armutcu/alphabetical-ordered-linked-list/README.md

 # alphabetical-ordered-linked-list
-C code that writes the female names in the given list in alphabetical order and the male names in alphabetical reverse order
+C code that writes the female names in the given linked list in alphabetical order and the male names in alphabetical reverse order